FOREX-Dollar set for weekly loss as markets cool before BOJ, Fed

 The past week has been dominated by a rethink on debt markets about the outlook for central bank policy in Europe and Japan.
 One currency leg of that looks to be the growing lack of belief that officials can do much to weaken either the euro or yen if the U.S. Federal Reserve does not raise interest rates.

-The yen gained 0.2 percent to 101.84 per dollar, putting it up 0.7 percent for the week.
-Helped by a small gain against the euro and a half percent fall in sterling, the dollar index which measures its broader strength was just up at 95.483.
+The yen gained 0.2 percent against the dollar in early trade in Europe, down 0.7 percent for the week, while the euro was roughly steady at $1.1237.
+The index which measures the dollar's broader strength, however, was broadly steady at 95.320.

-"The Fed is looming in about five days.
+"The Fed is looming in about 5 days.
 Until then we doubt that the dollar is going to swing either way," said Alexandre Dolci, a strategist at Spanish bank BBVA in London.

 "Explicitly they can't say anything (about Trump)," he said.
 "But we think they would want to see further the reaction of the market to figure out what to do on interest rates (if he wins)."